Do you know that Agra existed even before the Mahabharata period?

 The grandeur and the credit for its construction go to Mughal emperor Shah Jahan.
 However, its history dates back to the 11th century when a Rajput king named Badal Singh built this fort out of bricks named it after his name as ‘Badalgarh,’ which remained so until Akbar’s arrival.

-Back then, it was just a basic brick structure, but now it is enough to entice your love for architecture.
+It was just a basic brick structure back then, but now it is enough to entice your love for architecture.
 There are 16 palaces inside the fort, namely Sheesh Mahal, Jahangir’s Palace, Diwan-e-Aam, Macchi Bhawan, etc.

 Inside the fort, you’ll come across a tower building named Musamman Burj.
 It is the same place where Aurangzeb kept his father, Shah Jahan, held captive under his last breath.
 And from this spot, Shah Jahan used to gaze at the Taj Mahal in the memory of his beloved wife.